OctopusDeploy/blog/blog/2020-03/deployable-tomcat-docker-containers/index.md

 ---
-title: Booting Tomcat in Docker with the Manager app
+title: Booting Tomcat in Docker with the manager app
-description: Learn how to boot a standard Tomcat Docker image with the Manager app exposed and ready to accept deployments
+description: Learn how to boot a standard Tomcat Docker image with the manager app exposed and ready to accept deployments
 author: matthew.casperson@octopus.com
 visibility: private
 published: 2999-01-01